jsanvice/jsanvice.github.io/docs/01-Block-Diagram/Block-Diagram.md

 ## Overview

-The circuit will recieve a signal from a light sensor along pin 6 and based on the recieved signal, will toggle a light.
+The circuit will recieve a signal from a light sensor along pin 6 and, based on the recieved signal, will toggle a light and move shutters.
-The circuit will run on 9v 3A with a voltage regulator converting to 5V 1.5A  for the Curiosity Nano.
+The circuit will run on 9v 2A with a voltage regulator converting to 5V 1.5A  for the Curiosity Nano.

 ## Block Diagram